-To comply with the ESA, BPA is drafting a Biological Assessment and consulting with USFWS for the protected species discussed in this section.
-Any additional measures to reduce impacts to ESA-listed species would be implemented as part of the Proposed Action.
+To comply with the ESA, BPA drafted a BA and consulted with USFWS for the protected species discussed in this section.
+Measures to reduce impacts to ESA-listed species in Section 2.4 would be implemented as part of the Proposed Action.
 In general, the Klickitat Hatchery does not provide high quality wildlife habitat due to the moderate level of human activity, the lack of plant species richness, and the lack of structural diversity.